 - Preheat the oven to 350F, and position a rack in the lower third of the oven.

 - Line a 6″ round cake pan (with 2″ sides) with parchment paper on the bottom, and lightly grease the sides with oil.
-I used my mini square pans instead, and sprayed it with oil.
+I used my mini individual square pan instead, and sprayed it with oil.

-- Next, in a medium bowl, whisk together the flour, cocoa powder, and baking soda.
+- Next, in a medium bowl, whisk together the dry ingredients: flour, cocoa powder, and baking soda.
 Set aside.

-- In a small bowl, whisk together the oil, sugar, sour cream, egg, vanilla and coffee.
+- In a small bowl, whisk together oil, sugar, sour cream or greek yogurt, egg, vanilla and coffee (if using any).

-- Combine the two bowls, mixing just until combined.
+- Add dry ingredients mixing just until combined.

 - Pour the batter into the cake pan, and bake.